jsimplicio/jsimplicio.github.io/_posts/2020-3-10-breadcrumb-component-for-Seeds.md

 ## Why build this component?
 Outside of the residency, my team builds Publishing features for Sprout Social.
 My latest design for Publishing involved an interface where there could be a limitless amount of nested folders.
 The structure of folders requires a navigation element to help users navigate and locate themselves within the app.
 This feature called for a breadcrumb component.

-## Design proposal
+## Design proposals and research
-I proposed several different designs for the Breadcrumb component.
-The designs were based on UX patterns from breadcrumbs.
+I proposed several different designs for the Breadcrumb component based on breadcrumb UX patterns.
 We landed on a design that was conscious of space, provided easy wayfinding and fit within our system.

 <figure>
 	<img src="{{ site.baseurl }}/assets/images/breadcrumb-1.png" title="Breadcrumb design proposal" />